"Total Recall" remake struggles to recall original's success

 Los Angeles The years haven't been kind to Douglas Hauser, the secret agent character played by both Arnold Schwarzenegger and Colin Farrell in versions of the futuristic action film "Total Recall" released 22 years apart.

-The release of the modern-day version of the film on August 3 by Sony Pictures Entertainment, scarcely outsold the 1990 version that featured Schwarzenegger and Sharon Stone, despite playing in 1,500 more theaters and at a time when ticket prices are higher.

-The rebooted version, which stars Farrell as a dispirited worker who has lost his memory of being a secret agent, generated $26 million this weekend at the U.S. and Canadian box offices, according to Hollywod.com's box office division.
+The rebooted version, which stars Farrell as a dispirited worker who has lost his memory of being a secret agent, generated $26 million (16.6 million pounds) this weekend at the U.S. and Canadian box offices, according to Hollywod.com's box office division.

 The 1990 version grossed $25.5 million in ticket sales and played on 2,060 screens.
 The new version is playing on 3,601 screens.